thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 Turn to a neighbor and explain the user authentication process from the perspective of an HTTP server.
 It may help to draw a diagram of what's happening.

-## Why is user authentication important?
+## Why is authentication important?

 So a web application can show information—sometimes public, most of the time private—that's specific to each user.

 ## How do you use bcrypt to authenticate a user?

 Previously, you used the `bcrypt.hash()` method to hash a password during user registration.
-Additionally, the `bcrypt.compare()` method checks whether or not a login plaintext password matches a registration hashed password.
+For authentication, you'll use the `bcrypt.compare()` method to check whether or not a login plaintext password matches a registration hashed password.

-Now, let's create a route for logging in and use `bcrypt`.
+Let's add authentication to the `trackify` project.
 To get started, navigate to the `trackify` project directory.

 ```shell
 cd path/to/trackify